shanenelson1117/shanenelson1117.github.io/README.md

 ## Programming Experience

 I have been programming for a couple years.
-I am proficient in Python, Java, SystemVerilog, and others.
+I am proficient in <em>Python, Java, SystemVerilog, and others<em>.